dxhj/predictive-parser/README.md

 * You can send pull requests, I'd appreciate.

 ## Basic usage
-1. The first parameter receives the start symbol, the second receives the production itself:
+1. The first parameter receives the start symbol, the second receives the grammar:
   ```
   parser = PredictiveParser("S", {
     # Each nonterminal contains a list of productions: